RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/TicketGenerator.md

 ### Solution

 The TicketGenerator is used to simulate the generation of unique strings that may serve as event tickets.
-The class constructor takes a string that names the event that tickets are made for.
+The class constructor takes a string that names the event the tickets are made for.
 The class has an internal counter to count the number of generated tickets.
 The getTicket-method generates a string that contains the event name and the ticket number as well as the name of the company that created the ticket.

 The sample implementation of a main-method is shown below - as well as argumentation of the attribute modifiers.